MyLegGuy/MangaDownloader-Vita/README.md

 **Downloads are saved to ux0:data/LUAMANGAS/Manga/.**

-**Some images crash VitaShell.
-They're valid and downloaded properly.
-I don't know how to fix this right now.**

 #### Support

 You may ask questions in the [**issues**](https://github.com/MyLegGuy/MangaDownloader-Vita/issues) section.
-Make sure you check the manual first, though.
+Make sure you check the digital manual first, though.